 First, if you have deleted your photos from your Photos app, make sure to check your “Recently Deleted” folder.

-- Simply go to Photos and tap “Recently Deleted” in the Utilities section.
+- Go to Photos and tap “Recently Deleted” in the Utilities section.

 - When you see the missing photo or video, select the photo and click “Recover”.
 The photo should return to your Library.
 Alternatively, you can also click and then drag the photo to move it back to your Library.